Adapted from Tastemade and Country Living.

 - Bake for 1 hour or until the bread loosens evenly from the sides and a toothpick inserted in the center of the bread comes out clean.

 - Allow to cool and then cut the cake into even squares.
-Drizzle with Earl Grey Glaze.
+Drizzle liberally with Earl Grey Glaze.

 - ENJOY!